aprilxyc/coding-interview-practice/README.md

 # Algorithms & Data Structures (with Python)
-This is made to help me keep track of some of the questions / solutions I have done.
+Reminding myself that I am not naturally great at this but all it takes is practice, dedication and hard work.
+I made this repository to help me keep track of some of the questions / solutions I have done (mainly LeetCode)